 The Science of Addiction

 Before we dive into how to quit an addiction, it's important to understand the science behind it.
 Addiction is a chronic brain disease that affects the reward and motivation centers of the brain.
 When a person engages in addictive behaviors, their brain releases dopamine, a neurotransmitter that creates feelings of pleasure and reward.
-Over time, the brain becomes dependent on these behaviors to release dopamine, leading to compulsive and destructive patterns.
+Over time, the brain becomes dependent on these behaviors to release dopamine, leading to compulsive and often destructive patterns.

 Contrary to popular belief, addiction is not a choice or a moral failing.
 It is a disease that requires treatment and support to overcome.
 With that in mind, here are some expert tips on how to quit an addiction.